John D. Spreckels: Entrepreneur beginnings

-In October 1877, John Diedrich Spreckels married Lillie Siebein in Hoboken, New Jersey, and together they had four children: Grace (born September 1878), Lillie (born November 1879), John (born April 1883), and Claus (born March 1888).
+In October 1877, John Diedrich Spreckels married Lillie Siebein (1855–1924) in Hoboken, New Jersey, and together they had four children: Grace (1878–1937), Lillie (1880–1965), John (1882–1921), and Claus (1888–1935).
 They first lived in the Kingdom of Hawaii and then in San Francisco.
 In 1887, Spreckels visited San Diego on his yacht Lurline to stock up on supplies.
 Impressed by the real estate boom then taking place, he invested in the construction of a wharf and coal bunkers at the foot of Broadway (then called "D" Street).
 That boom ended soon but Spreckels' interest in San Diego would last for the rest of his life.

-He acquired control of the Coronado Beach Company, the Hotel del Coronado and Coronado Tent City; he bought the San Diego street railway system, changing it from horse power to electricity, in 1892.
-The Hotel del Coronado was owned by the Coronado Beach Company which was originally capitalized with US$3 million.
+He acquired control of the Coronado Beach Company, Hotel del Coronado and Coronado Tent City; he bought the San Diego street railway system, changing it from horse power to electricity, in 1892.
+Hotel del Coronado was owned by the Coronado Beach Company which was originally capitalized with US$3 million.
 At the time of capitalization the original company directors were E.S.
 Babcock, John D. Spreckels, Captain Charles T. Hinde, H.W.
 Mallett, and Giles Kellogg.
 The Coronado Beach Company was responsible for numerous other investments in the Coronado, California, area.
 Before investing in the Coronado Beach Company, Spreckels waited for his close friend—Captain Charles T. Hinde—to join him.
 They jointly invested and managed new businesses.

 For a time, Spreckels was owner of the San Francisco Call, then a morning newspaper.
 While still living in San Francisco, he continued investing in San Diego newspapers, buying The San Diego Union in 1890 and the San Diego Evening Tribune in 1901.
 He moved his family permanently to San Diego immediately after the 1906 San Francisco earthquake.

 Relocation to San Diego

 In the next decades, Spreckels became a millionaire many times over, and the wealthiest man in San Diego.
 At various times he owned all of Coronado Island, the San Diego-Coronado Ferry System, the Union-Tribune Publishing Co., the San Diego Electric Railway, the San Diego & Arizona Railway, and Belmont Park in Mission Beach.
-He built several downtown buildings, including the Union Building in 1908, the Spreckels Theater Building in 1912, the Hotel San Diego, and the Golden West Hotel.
+He built several downtown buildings, including the Union Building in 1908, Spreckels Theatre in 1912, the Hotel San Diego, and the Golden West Hotel.
 He employed thousands of people and at one time he paid 10% of all the property taxes in San Diego County.

 Spreckels was president of several companies, including the Oceanic Steamship Company, operating a mail and passenger line to Hawaii and Australia, the Western Sugar Refining Company, the Coronado Water Company, the San Diego and Coronado Ferry Company, the San Diego and Coronado Transfer Company, the Pajaro Valley Consolidated Railroad Company, the San Diego Electric Railway, and the San Diego & Arizona Railway Company.